alexisfonte/flex-quote-admin/README.md

 # Flex5 Quote Admin Dashboard & CMS

-> A admin dashboard and CMS designed for Flex5
+> An admin dashboard and CMS designed for Flex5

 This application is a fully functional CMS designed to integrate with [Flex Rental Solutions](https://www.flexrentalsolutions.com/flex-rental-solutions/), a cloud-based, inventory management and rental software primarily used for the live event industry.
 Using the Flex5 API, this application allows customers to request a quote, from your company's real-time Flex rental inventory.
 The application's robust api allows you to easily connect to a customer-facing rental website like the one I created for [Corporate Lighting and Audio](https://rentals.corplighting.com/).